catherine-m-breen/snowhardness/README.md

 # Data availability

-- All snow hardness data is available at snow_measurements_dat.csv
+- All snow hardness data is available at data/fdata_tdata_snowDensity_fromR.csv
 - Wildlife observation data from the Scandcam camera-trap network is availabe upon request.

 # Code availability